djhmateer/hugo-quickstart/content/posts/11 ginger beer - 28 litres.md

 All up I have 24 litres.

 Dissolving 250g of sugar for priming.
 That gives us CO2 volume of 3.6

 Sweetener was 50g for 10l, so maybe 130g sweeter.

+## Drinking

+30th of April (6 days after bottling) I tried one, and it is good.. not quite enough carbonation yet, but drinkable!
+Quite strong alcohol content.